Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Lake Arrowhead under the clear blue sky

-📍 Google Maps | Website | 👉 Browse Hotels in Lake Arrowhead on Booking
+📍 Google Maps | Website | Where to Stay in Lake Arrowhead

 Mount Shasta

-A quirky spiritual town in Northern California with one of the highest mountains in the state
+A quirky spiritual town in Northern California with one of the highest mountains in the state.

 View of the Mount Shasta while on hike during summertime

-📍 Google Maps | Website | 👉 Browse Hotels in Mount Shasta on Booking
+📍 Google Maps | Website | Best Places to Stay in Mount Shasta

 Mount Baldy

-Home to famous hiking trails, black bears, and bighorn sheep
+Home to famous hiking trails, black bears, and bighorn sheep.

 View of Mount Baldy during winter season